 The Legal Consequences of Having a Live-Out Domestic Helper in Hong Kong

 In 2003 the Hong Kong government passed a new law that prohibits all foreign domestic helpers from living out.
-The government has stated that the purpose of passing this new law is to protect the foreign domestic helpers, to ensure that they will have proper accommodation given the high property value in Hong Kong.
+The government has stated that the purpose of this law is to protect the foreign domestic helpers, to ensure that they will have proper accommodation given the high property value in Hong Kong.

 There is one exception: if the same employer and domestic helper couple have received permission from the Immigration Department before 1 April 2003 to live out they can continue to do so.
 But only if they declare this and request special permission at the time of visa renewal.
-This group is increasingly shrinking, but the change in law has not stopped the live-out-domestic-helpers phenomenon.

 Critiques of current live-in rule